Best Instant Pot Cleaning Method

 - Add baking soda to your bath!
 It will make your skin feel silky smooth and may help relieve symptoms of several medical conditions.
 Medical News Today has the correct ratio of baking soda to water for all kinds of things like UTIs, Yeast infection, hemorrhoids, eczema, psoriasis, poison ivy.

 - Turn it into a paste, and put over insect bites to stop the itch.

 - Leave a small open container in the fridge to absorb any odors.

 - Add three tablespoons to a bowl of lukewarm water, to wash your fruits and veggies.
 This will remove any wax or pesticides that might be on the skin of the vegetables.

 - Add 1 Cup of Baking Soda to your drain, add 1 cup of vinegar, wait a few minutes and flush with hot water from the sink.
-This will kill any insects (think fruit flys) that might be in there, flush out excess food, and help remove any odor that might be coming from the drain.
+This will kill any insects (like fruit flies) that might be in there, flush out excess food, and help remove any odor that might be coming from the drain.